dessant/support-requests/assets/app-description.md

 # Lock issues marked as support requests
 lock: false

+# Assign `off-topic` as the reason for locking.
+Set to `false` to disable
+setLockReason: true

 # Repository to extend settings from
 # _extends: repo
 ```

 ## Supporting the Project

-The ongoing development of Support Requests is made possible thanks to the support of awesome backers.
+The continued development of Support Requests is made possible thanks to the support of awesome backers.
 If you'd like to join them, please consider contributing with [Patreon](https://goo.gl/qRhKSW), [PayPal](https://goo.gl/5FnBaw) or [Bitcoin](https://goo.gl/uJUAaU).